SamiOksanen/motoring-meter-web-app/README.md

 # Motoring meter web app

 ### About:
 This web application let's users to input distance and speed of a ride with a selected car and based on those inputs the application shows how much is the fuel consumption and duration of the ride.
+Multiple speeds for a ride can be given to compare fuel consumptions and durations between the speeds.
 This project uses Docker Compose tool/configuration for defining and running two services.

 The first container is the back-end solution of the web app.
 It has a Node.js Express API which contains multiple different endpoints.
 I have implemented the actual calculations for fuel consumption and duration in the back-end.
 Front-end can utilize these implementations via the API endpoints.